mugilmalathi/BeZen-FoodApp/README.md

   <li>Mapped food datas using own API.</li>
   <li>Edit and Delete the particular Food recipe.</li>
   <li>View the Particular Single Food recipe by clikcing the food card.</li>
+  <li>Responsively done for All screens like small screens and the medium screens.</li>
 </ul>

 <h3 align="left">Tech Stacks:</h3>